Jump to a section:

 Today

-Our main text for today is from the book of Luke, Chapter 16.
-Read it here.
+Today’s main text is from the Book of Exodus, Chapter 14.

 Announcements